psehgal0504/LearningPython/README.md

   {"geneName":"OR4G4P","chr":"1","startPos":52473, "endPos":54936},
   ...
 ]
-- > where … are additional genes.
 ```
+- > where ... are additional genes